 - Understand the child’s perspective: Some toddlers may have valid reasons for throwing objects, and it is essential to understand them.
 Observe when your toddler usually throws objects.
 For instance, a toddler may throw things when they are hungry or when it is past bedtime and they are not placed in their bed.
 Determine and address the underlying cause, and you can indirectly stop the toddler’s habit of throwing things.

 - Teach constructive ways of expressing and exploring: When the toddler is in a good mood, teach them words and actions to express their emotions.
-Tell them that if they have a problem or are feeling sad or frustrated, they can always use words to communicate their emotions to their parents instead of throwing things.
+Tell them that if they have a problem or are feeling sad or frustrated, they can always use positive communication methods to express their emotions instead of throwing things.

 - Tidy up together: Clean up the mess created by your toddler together.
 It could help the toddler see the damage, which they may not see in the heat of throwing things.
 Show the child how throwing things can damage them, and one can never have them back again.
 Let your toddler sense the extent of damage by not replacing anything they throw and break.

 - Teach table manners: If your toddler has a habit of throwing food, teach them good table manners.
 You can do so by involving the entire family during meal times.
 Teach your toddler the importance of eating slowly without throwing the food around.
 Some toddlers tend to fling food when they are full.
 Acquaint your toddler with polite words or gestures they could use to communicate they are full instead of throwing food to kill time at the dining table.

 Patience, empathy, and consistency are what you need to break or make a habit in children.
 Make sure you reinforce appropriate behavior through the regular practice of the above-mentioned interventions.